Chart Color Schemes

 West Perth has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-AreaSearch has identified 55 projects that could significantly influence the local performance.
-Notable initiatives include the Perth City Link Redevelopment, the establishment of Edith Cowan University's City Campus, the Aboriginal Cultural Centre, and the Perth Cultural Centre Rejuvenation.
-The following list outlines those projects expected to have the most relevance.
+Area infrastructure performance is significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 55 such projects that could impact the area.
+Notable projects include Perth City Link Redevelopment, Edith Cowan University City Campus, Aboriginal Cultural Centre, and Perth Cultural Centre Rejuvenation.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.